hchiam/learning-css/README.md

   }
   ```

+- `flex-wrap: wrap-reverse` wraps "upwards" (as opposed to `flex-wrap: wrap` wrapping "downwards" in the normal reading direction).

 ### extra CSS grid notes

 - CSS Grid works like parking lot lines, and rectangular children can decide how they fill/take up spots (but also overlap, unlike in parking lots).